luketn/mongodb-atlas-java-image-service/image-service/README.md

-# OpenCV and Java on AWS Lambda
+# MongoDB Atlas Image Search Service
-This is an example of using OpenCV with Java on AWS Lambda.
+This is an example of building an image search service with Java and MongoDB Atlas on AWS Lambda.

 ## Getting Setup